mdavarynejad/sm-gradio/README.md

 **5. Run Locally**

-You can run the Gradio app directly for local testing (this will *not* use Docker or Caddy).
+You can run the Gradio app directly for local testing (this will *not* use Docker or Nginx).

 ```bash
 python trader.py